Print a grid at its exact scale so that, for example, each square is exactly 1/4" and not slightly off?

-Correcting this is a bit complicated because printed results vary with combination of the printer and software (printer drivers) being used.
-While some printers can print to the edge of the page, most do not.
-The printer driver (software) may compensate for the un-printable page margins and adjust (scale) what is being printed so that everything fits on the page.
-Unfortunately, it can take a bit of trial and error to correct the problems that can be caused by printers and drivers that use scaling.
-For many printing tasks, a slight shrink in what is being printed does not matter.
+IF your printer is not printing precisely accurate grids, correcting the distortion may require a bit of perseverance because printed results vary with combination of the printer and software (printer drivers) being used.
+While some printers can print to the edge of a page, most do not.
+Some printer drivers (software) compensate for the un-printable page margins and adjust (scale) what is being printed so that everything fits on the page.
+Unfortunately, it can take a bit of trial and error to correct the problems introduced by the printers and drivers that use scaling.
+For many tasks, a slight shrink in what is being printed does not matter.
 However, if you need precise sizing (for example, to print graph paper), it matters a lot!
-There is no single, quick fix — however — following along with the suggestions below should help you find a way to control the scaling of your printing.
+There is no single, quick fix — however — the suggestions below should help you find a way to control printer scaling.

 PRINT PDF FROM A MAC OR PC COMPUTER